ugrupp/perrone/README.md

 ### Prerequisites

-You need to have the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to build this site.
+You need to have [Node](https://nodejs.org/en/download/) 16 and [npm](https://www.npmjs.com/get-npm) installed in order to build this site.

 Next step, clone this repository and run: